In a world filled with smartphones and the buzz of notifications, ever wondered exactly how many people use social media?

 The TV set that your audience used to gather around is a thing of the past.
-A little experiment: just walk through any street of your choosing and count how many heads are bent down with their eyes not moving an inch from their mobile’s screen.
+Nowadays, the majority of people are only interested in checking their social media accounts.
+How about a little experiment?
+Just walk through any street of your choosing and count how many heads are bent down with their eyes not moving an inch from their mobile’s screen.
 You’ll eventually lose count.
-People traded the TV for the Internet, as the popularity of services such as Netflix and Amazon Prime has shown, and they aren’t looking back.
+People traded the TV for the Internet and they aren’t looking back.

 Social Media for Business